 2008 “Cross Racial Encounters and Juridical Truths: (Dis)Aggregating Race in British Columbia’s Colonial Contact Zone,” BC Studies (Special Issue on ‘Refracting Pacific Canada’), 156/157, 141-171.

-- Reprinted in Ashok Mathur, Jonathan Dewar, & Mike DeGagne (eds.), Cultivating Canada.
+- Reprinted in Ashok Mathur, Jonathan Dewar, and Mike DeGagne (eds), Cultivating Canada.
 (Aboriginal Healing Foundation Research Series, 2011).

 2007 “Legalities of Nature: Law, Empire, and Wilderness Landscapes in Canada,” Social Identities, 13(6), 715-734.